padiketeku/EarthObservation101-Practicals/Activity-03-Understanding Data Types and Conventions.md

 ```

 How do you know that the input variable is a string?
 You are right, China is in single quote If you run the code, a string object namely `China` is printed to the **`Console`**.
 The `ee.String` has many methods, including `aside (func, var_args)`, `slice (start, end)`, `toLowerCase ()`, etc. The methods have either blank or fill parenthesis.
 The methods with blank parenthesis (e.g., `length ( )` ) require no input values whereas the other methods require input values to be passed into them.
-In this first example, we would apply length () to determine the number of letters in the name China.
+In this first example, we would apply length () to determine the number of letters in the name China (Fig. 7).
 If you click `length ()`, what is the data type of the return variable?
 That is correct, an integer is given as the return variable.

 ![image](https://github.com/user-attachments/assets/ff96f802-0e62-4aec-a49a-46e72a6a4f22)
 |:--:|